 Of course, as you can probably imagine, remodelling your kitchen can be pretty expensive.

-In fact, the Houzz 2021 Kitchen Trends report states that the median kitchen remodelling cost is around £25,518.
+The Houzz 2021 Kitchen Trends report states that the median kitchen remodelling cost is around £25,518.
 That’s a pretty big number!

 If you’re smart, you may be able to renovate your kitchen for less than £10,000.
 But what things cost the most money?